Rocky Bottoms

 Where the Catch Sets the Menu

 North Norfolk's coastline has long sustained a working fishing economy, but translating that economy into a dining room with genuine culinary ambition is a different proposition.
-Rocky Bottoms, operating from a converted brick kiln on Cromer Road in West Runton since 2015, sits at the more considered end of that effort.
+Rocky Bottoms is a restaurant in West Runton serving Fresh Local Seafood, with a 4.6 Google rating and an average price of about $35 per person.
 The building itself gives the first signal: black-tiled flooring, bare-brick and dark-blue walls hung with local artworks, and a soundtrack of cool soul that owes nothing to the seaside-café template.
 This is not a harbourside shack dressed up for tourists.
 It is a place that takes its sourcing seriously and has built a room and a menu to match.
-For the broader picture of where to eat and drink in the area, see our full West Runton restaurants guide.

 Ownership and Provenance as Structural Advantage